MartinWie/AEnv/README.md

 ## Todo

 * Load service name also from aws tags
+* Add more information about container mode and necessary IAM permissions
 * Enhance local profile/config setup/usage
 * Describe how to make prod parameters only accessible with MFS auth and the rest without
 * Load multiple services at once instead of concatenating multiple pydo calls ( "pydo -s Service1 pydo -s Service2 ")